-Gaia first fell in love with acting at the age of 11, when she first went to the theater to see a family friend acting in a play.
-She enrolled in the theater program of her school, consistently playing the lead roles in the final shows, and a few years later, at 13, she produced, directed and acted in a staged version of Oscar Wilde's The Canterville Ghost, to this day an experience she deeply treasures.
+Gaia first fell in love with acting at the age of 11, when she went to the theater to see a family friend acting in a play.
+She enrolled and performed on the stages of her school plays and shows, deepening her passion for the craft, and a few years later, at 13, she produced, directed and acted in a staged version of Oscar Wilde's The Canterville Ghost, to this day an experience she deeply treasures.

-After high school, she decided to follow pursue her interests in the medical field.
+After graduating high school, she decided to follow pursue her interests in the medical field and received her degree from the University of Milan.
 But her passion for Storytelling soon took over again, this time becoming her life mission and driving her to leave the familiarity of her hometown and country and move to the United States.

 In 2016 she successfully graduated from the American Academy of Dramatic Arts in New York, where she had the opportunity to train in Meisner, Uta Hagen and Stanislavski with theater directors and professors such as Zenon Kruszelnicki and Kyle Fabel (Columbia University and NYU Tisch graduate program).
 She also trained in movement, musical theater, stage combat and fencing.
 Her Voice and speech mentors were Jim DeMonic and Lester Shane.
 She worked on classical technique (Shakespeare) with Barbara Rubin, and on the Greeks, Commedia dell’Arte and Comedy of Manners with director Sheila Bandyopadhyay.